Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Conclusion

 Three quantitative findings stand out.
 First, the best supervised method (Boundary-CB) reached only 55.74\% mIoU, with a 58.55-pp gap between head classes (88.14\%) and tail classes (29.59\%), confirming the severity of the dual crisis of statistical rarity and geometric ambiguity.
 Second, SQN with 0.1\% labels (44.29\% mIoU) outperformed fully supervised RandLA-Net (39.83\%) within the same backbone family, demonstrating that sparse supervision acts as an effective regulariser when label propagation is well-designed.
 Third, zero-shot Point-SAM reached only 15.79\% mIoU, a 39.95-pp gap behind the best supervised model that quantifies the unresolved domain-transfer challenge for industrial TLS data.
+These results show that Industrial3D is not only a large annotated dataset but also a diagnostic benchmark for measuring which parts of industrial MEP perception remain unresolved.